-Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
-In this condition, the tissue is first injured and with activity becomes inflamed resulting in heel pain.
+Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the bottom of the heel to the toes.
+This pain may start abruptly due to ligament injury or gradually over time with overuse, weight gain, muscle imbalance, change in activity or wearing shoes with minimal support.

 What is Haglund’s deformity?